George Telegraph SC

-George Telegraph Sports Club is an Indian multisports club based in Kolkata, West Bengal, that competes in the Calcutta Football League, the top tier state football league in West Bengal.
+George Telegraph Sports Club is an Indian professional football club based in Kolkata, West Bengal, that competes in the Calcutta Football League, the top tier state football league in West Bengal.
 The club plays all their home matches at the Rabindra Sarobar Stadium.
-They have also competed in the I-League 2nd Division, the second tier of Indian football league system.
+They have also competed in the I-League 2nd Division, the second tier of the Indian football league system.

 Founded in 1925 and affiliated with the Indian Football Association (IFA), the club is known by its nickname "Georgians".

 History

 The club was founded by Haripada Dutta in 1925, and A. L. Corbett, principal of the George Telegraph Institute, became first chairman.
 They started out on the 4th division of the Calcutta League and after 21 years they were finally promoted to the 1st division of Calcutta Football League beating Rajasthan Athletic Club 3–1.
 In the same year, they reached the final of the IFA Shield, but due to the anti-British riots the final couldn't be held.
 Instead of declaring them as joint winners with Mohun Bagan AC, the entire tournament was scrapped.
 Some of notable Indian footballers including Rajen Ghosh, Monimohan Ghosh, Sheoo Mewalal, Sushil Bhattacharya, Runu Guha Thakurata, Monoranjan Bhattacharya, Satyajit Chatterjee, Aloke Mukherjee, Shasthi Duley, appeared with George Telegraph.
+Noted Indian football manager Yan Law began his playing career at the club.

 They stayed at the top flight for 66 years but in 2002 and 2003, they suffered back-to-back demotions.
 Then again they got promoted twice in two successive years and since then they have been staying in the top flight.
 In 2004, they emerged as the runners-up of the All Airlines Gold Cup.
+In the same year, they reached semi-finals of prestigious Trades Cup.
 Their first participation in the I-League 2nd Division was in 2009, where they finished 4th, behind Oil India FC and were eliminated in the group stage.
 Therefore, George Telegraph was unable to qualify for the I-League, then top tier of football in India.
 In 2013, they again got a chance to play in I-League 2nd Division, which became their second season.

 In 2020, the George Telegraph emerged as the runners-up in the prestigious IFA Shield tournament, the third oldest association football tournament in the world, losing to 2–1 to the I-League side Real Kashmir FC.
-They reached the semi-finals of 2021–22 Calcutta Premier Division in November 2021, but their campaign ended with a 1–0 loss to Railway FC.
+They reached the semi-finals of 2021 CFL Premier Division in November 2021, but their campaign ended with a 1–0 loss to Railway FC.

-Home stadium

-George Telegraph plays their home matches of Calcutta Premier Division at the Rabindra Sarobar Stadium, which has a capacity of nearly 20,000 spectators.

-They also use Barasat Vidyasagar Krirangan for some of their home games.
-It has Artificial turf and achieved a two-star rating from FIFA.